MYBA Best Practices- Requirements

-The MYAS recognizes organizations that promote and implement programs for multiple age/grade levels.
+The MYBA and the MYAS recognizes organizations that promote and implement programs for multiple age/grade levels.
 We do not recognize single teams formulated by any individual(s) not affiliated with, or recognized by a recognized organization, as described above or a bona fide association.
 The sponsoring organization must be of perpetual nature (i.e. intend to be in existence from year to year).
 The sponsoring organization must have a democratic posture, meaning that the administrative structure of the organization must allow for open election of officers and open forums for parents and participants to voice their concerns.

 Associations must have a minimum of 4 teams.

 MYBA members shall agree to provide MYAS with requested information to prove that the Best Practices listed above are being met and the Team Composition Guidelines are being followed.